Aashish07-Alpha/HealthBridge-/README.md

 # Doctor Appointment Booking System

-A comprehensive full-stack web application for managing doctor appointments, built with modern web technologies to streamline the healthcare appointment process.
+A modern full-stack web application designed to streamline doctor appointment scheduling and management.
+It offers a user-friendly interface, secure payment integration, and role-based access for patients, doctors, and administrators.
+Built with React.js, Node.js, and MongoDB/MySQL, it ensures scalability, data security, and efficiency for healthcare services.

 ## 🚀 Live Demo